Physical Security Threats & Vulnerabilities

 Other Common Physical Security Threats

-The other physical security threats that have not been identified here are those posed to the property perimeter.
+The other types of physical security threats and vulnerabilities that have not been identified here include those posed to the property perimeter.

 The inclusion of countermeasure against Hostile Vehicle Mitigation (HVM) involves limiting the number of vehicles that access the site and provide protection against vehicle impact.